Gissio/radpro/docs/users.md

 HV profiles let you control the high voltage supplied to the Geiger-Müller tube.
 Rad Pro includes several pre-configured profiles that let you balance power consumption and accuracy.

-You can also define your own HV profile. **WARNING:** wrong profile settings may damage both the tube from overvoltage and the switching transistor from overcurrent.
+You can also define your own HV profile. **WARNING:** Wrong profile settings may damage the tube from overvoltage as well as the switching transistor from overcurrent.

 Setting up a custom HV profile requires measuring the high voltage at the tube.
 To accomplish this, connect a 1 GΩ resistor in series to the positive terminal of a high-quality multimeter (with a 10 MΩ input impedance).
 Ensure the resistor is clean to prevent spurious currents.
 Set the multimeter to the 20 V range.
 Connect the negative terminal of the multimeter to ground, and the free end of the resistor to the tube's anode.
-The high voltage corresponds approximately to the multimeter reading multiplied by a factor of (1000 MΩ + 10 MΩ) / 10 MΩ = 101. **WARNING:** high voltage can be lethal.
+The high voltage corresponds approximately to the multimeter reading multiplied by a factor of (1000 MΩ + 10 MΩ) / 10 MΩ = 101. **WARNING:** High voltage can be lethal.

 An HV profile consists of a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) frequency and duty cycle.
 Typically, higher frequency values produce lower voltage ripple (voltage variations in time) but consume more power.
 Conversely, lower frequency values require less power, but may sacrifice measurement accuracy.